Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 lemon zest, lemon extract, and vanilla blended together

-STEP FOUR: Add the eggs and lemon juice and mix on high speed for 2 to 3 minutes.
+STEP FOUR: Add the eggs and lemon juice and mix on high speed for two to three minutes.

-STEP FIVE: Mix the flour, baking soda, baking powder, and salt in a separate bowl.
+STEP FIVE: Sift together the flour, baking soda, baking powder, and salt in a separate bowl.

 PRO TIP:

-Sift the flour into your bowl, as it will create a fluffier cake once baked.
+Sifting the flour into your bowl will create a fluffier cake once baked.

 milk and flour mixture added to the lemon zest mixture